dsccommunity/Microsoft365DscWorkshop/docs/EncryptingSecrets.md

 $d.Global.Azure.Environments.Dev.AzApplicationSecret
 ```

 If you access the key `AzApplicationSecret`, you should see the application secret and not a string like `[ENC=PE9ianMgVmVyc2lvbj...`.

 Finally you can use the script [11 Test Connection.ps1](../lab//11%20Test%20Connection.ps1) to test connecting to your Azure tenants.

+## Update Remaining Credentials

+Finally, update all other credentials in the same way.
+Very likely you have an encrypted personal access token for Azure DevOps in the file [AzureDevOps.yml](../source/Global/AzureDevOps.yml).
+In the same file, there is also a password used for configuring the Azure DevOps build workers.